turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

   * Practice reading, understanding, and using provided code
 * Build an understanding of writing code collaboratively
   * Document changes with atomic commits & thorough code reviews
   * Communicate, troubleshoot, and plan effectively as a team
+  * Ensure all team members are able to be heard and contribute throughout the project

 ## Overview